facebookresearch/sam3/scripts/eval/veval/README.md

 ```
 pip install -e ".[veval]"
 ```
-This will allow us to run the
+This will allow us to run:
 * `scripts/eval/veval/saco_yt1b_downloader.py` preparing frames for SA-Co/VEval - YT1B
 * `scripts/eval/veval/saco_veval_eval.py` example of running an offline evaluator
 * `examples/saco_veavl_example.ipynb` example of loading and visualizing the data

 ## Download
 ### The expected folder structure
-The following folder structure is expected after finishing all the downloads and pre-processing steps in this section:
+The following folder structure is expected after finishing all the download and pre-processing steps in this section
 ```
 data/
 ├── annotation/